 Analyzing how species are distributed on the Earth has been one of the fundamental questions in the intersections of environmental sciences, geosciences and biological sciences.
-With world-wide data contributions, more than 375 million species occurrence records for nearly 1.5 million species have been deposited to the Global Biodiversity Information Facility (GBIF) data portal.
-The sheer amounts of point and polygon data and the computation-intensive point-in-polygon tests for zonal statistics for biodiversity studies have imposed significant technical challenges.
-In this study, we have significantly extended our previous work on parallel primitives based spatial joins on commodity Graphics Processing Units (GPUs) and have developed new efficient and scalable techniques to enable parallel zonal statistics on the GBIF data completely on GPUs with limited memory capacity.
+With world-wide data contributions, more than 375 million species occurrence records for nearly 1.5 million species have been deposited into the Global Biodiversity Information Facility (GBIF) data portal.
+The sheer amounts of point and polygon data and the computationintensive point-in-polygon tests for zonal statistics for biodiversity studies have imposed significant technical challenges.
+In this study, we have developed efficient techniques to enable parallel zonal statistics on the global GBIF data completely on GPUs with limited memory capacity.
 Experiment results have shown that an impressive end-to-end response time under 100 seconds can be achieved for zonal statistics on the 375+ million species records over 15+ thousand global eco-regions with 4+ million vertices on a single Nvidia Quadro 6000 GPU device.
 The achieved high performance, which is several orders of magnitude faster than reference serial implementations using traditional open source geospatial techniques, not only demonstrates the potential of GPU computing for large scale geospatial processing, but also makes interactive query driven visual exploration of global biodiversity data possible.

-1. Introduction
+1. INTRODUCTION

-Quantifying species-environment relationships, i.e., analyzing how species are distributed on the Earth has been one of the fundamental questions studied by biogeographers and ecologists for a long time (Cox and Moore 2005).
-Several enabling technologies have made biodiversity data available at much finer scales in the past decade (Bisby 2000), including DNA barcoding for species identification, geo-referring for converting descriptive museum records to geographical coordinates, database technologies for managing species presence locations and related taxonomic and environmental data, and, Geographical Information System (GIS) for species distribution data modeling and analysis.
+Quantifying species-environment relationships, i.e., analyzing how species are distributed on the Earth has been one of the fundamental questions studied by biogeographers and ecologists for a long time [1].
+Several enabling technologies have made biodiversity data available at much finer scales in the past decade [2], including DNA barcoding for species identification, geo-referring for converting descriptive museum records to geographical coordinates, database technologies for managing species presence locations and related taxonomic and environmental data, and, Geographical Information System (GIS) for species distribution data modeling and analysis.
 The newly emerging cyberinfrastructure technologies (e.g., metadata, ontology, Web services and scientific workflow) have made exchanging and sharing species distribution data over the Web much easier.
-The currently largest species occurrence data repository might be the Global Biodiversity Information Facility (GBIF) which was established by governments in 2001 to encourage free and open access to biodiversity data via the Internet (GBIF 2014).
+The currently largest species occurrence data repository might be the Global Biodiversity Information Facility (GBIF) which was established by governments in 2001 to encourage free and open access to biodiversity data via the Internet.
 Through a global network of countries and organizations, as of August 2012, the GBIF data portal has more than 375 million species occurrences records on 1,487,496 species.
-The majority of the records are georeferenced which makes it possible to overlay species occurrence records with different types of raster and vector layers for exploring biodiversity patterns and their relationships with environments and human impacts at global and regional scales.
+The majority of the records are geo-referenced which makes it possible to overlay species occurrence records with different types of raster and vector data layers for exploring biodiversity patterns and their relationships with environments and human impacts at global and regional scales.